GlobularOne/snr/docs/source/dev_guide/command_development/develop_your_own.rst

 Control what kind of path is ok using the follow parameters to `click.Path`:

-* exists: The path must exist
+* exists: The path must exist.
-* file_okay: The path can be a file
+* file_okay: The path can be a file.
-* dir_okay: The path can be a directory
+* dir_okay: The path can be a directory.
-* readable: The path must be readable
+* readable: The path must be readable.
-* writable: The path must be writable
+* writable: The path must be writable.
-* executable: The path must be executable
+* executable: The path must be executable.

 That's all you need to know!